saphaluli/PO4-Project-BioMOBS/README.md

 # Intro
 In the BioMOBS workflow this tool for topological analyses (Task 1) integrates with Task 2 CKG (https://ckg.readthedocs.io/en/latest/INTRO.html) and Task 3 MOBS (https://mobs.vercel.app/) to perform clinically relevant pathway analyses.
-This repository is based on a copy/paste/modify approach for creating visualisation dashboards.
-Users can easily format their own data to apply the workflow upon at (https://driesheylen.shinyapps.io/shiny/.
+Users can easily format their  data to apply the workflow upon at (https://driesheylen.shinyapps.io/shiny/.
 Also test data is available there.
 ## Running the app locally
 This project is developped in the JavaScript framework [Svelte](https://svelte.dev).
 To run this application locally, clone the repository to a directory on your computer. *Note that you will need to have [Node.js](https://nodejs.org) installed.*